 Opening the Extension

-After installation, you'll see a new activity bar icon (๐) on the left side of VS Code.
-Click it to open the CSVW RDF Converter panel.
+After installation, you'll see a new activity bar icon on the left side of VS Code.
+Click it to open the CSVW-RDF Convertor panel.

 Creating Your First Conversion